Kūya: Beliefs

 Details of Kūya's religious beliefs are not explicitly explained in the biographies, but it is inferred from his actions that Kūya viewed the nembutsu as a form of thaumaturgy or miracle-working, as well as a form of salvation more common in later Pure Land teachings.
 Stories of hijiri itinerant monks (cf. Gyōki) were common in the early Heian period, and Kūya is counted among them, but differs somewhat in his employment of the nembutsu as opposed to more widespread esoteric practices.
 Further, Kūya was not exclusively devoted to Amitābha Buddha, but venerated other Buddhist deities, particularly Kannon Bodhisattva.

 Bowl-beating

-Kūya's followers commemorated his death for 48 nights from the 13th November onwards, by bowl-beating (hachi-tataki) in and around Kyoto.
+Kūya's followers commemorated his death for 48 nights from 13 November onwards, by bowl-beating (hachi-tataki) in and around Kyoto.

 The haiku poets were very struck by this practice, making 'cold prayers' (kan-nembutsu) a set topic, and giving rise to Basho's famous tribute: "Dried salted salmon, / Kūya's emaciation also, / During the coldest season".